Gregg/git-real-old/README.txt

 here is my readme

-the cake is telling the truth!
+the cake is a lie!